-- Basic health insurance which provides broad coverage of healthcare costs, the contents of which are prescribed by the government on an annual basis. a.s.r. offers three types of basic health insurance:

-- In-kind policy;

-- Restitution policy;

-- Combinaton of in-kind and restitution.

-- Supplementary health insurance which covers specific risks not covered by basic insurance, such as the costs of dentistry, physiotherapy, orthodontics and medical support abroad.
+- Basic health insurance which provides broad coverage of healthcare costs, the contents of which are prescribed by the government on an annual basis. a.s.r. offers three types of basic health insurance: - In-kind policy; - Restitution policy; - Combinaton of in-kind and restitution. - Supplementary health insurance which covers specific risks not covered by basic insurance, such as the costs of dentistry, physiotherapy, orthodontics and medical support abroad.

-An in-kind policy is the most common kind of policy on the Dutch market: 76% of the insured population have an in-kind policy.
+An in-kind policy, under which all healthcare costs are covered by the basic insurance if the insured party goes to a contracted healthcare provider, is the most common kind of policy on the Dutch market: 77%1 of the insured population have an in-kind policy.
 An in-kind policy is also referred to as contracted care.
+In 2021, 59%1 of a.s.r.'s healthcare customers had an in-kind policy.